nkg114mc/sfnnue-intro/docs_en/part5-en.md

 2. Later, the author began to consider adding `game_result` to the target value.
 However, the ranges of the two target values, deep_value and game_result, are not consistent.
 The range of `game_result` is {-1, +1}, and `deep_value` or `shadow_value` is [-32000, +32000].
 So the author applied a normalization function `winning_percentage()`, which uses a scalar plus a sigmoid function to convert all evaluation scores into "winning probability".
 In this way, both ranges of the two labels are now within [0, 1].
 In order to test the performance of this loss, the author did not introduce `game_result` immediately, but still used the probability normalized `deep_value` and `shallow_value` (that is, `p`, `q`) as loss input, thus the second loss `WINNING_PERCENTAGE` was obtained;
 3. Then, during the procedure of taking the gradient, the author found that because a sigmoid function was introduced in `winning_percentage()`, the derivative of the corresponding MSE loss always had a painful `dsigmoid` function (the derivative function of sigmoid), which was ugly and annoying.
-So the author introduced the Cross-Entropy function, a good friend of sigmoid or softmax: when these two are used together, during the process of taking derivative, the former's $exp()$ and the latter's $log()$ will cancel each other out, Finally, a derivative in the form of subtraction that is consistent with the MSE derivative is obtained.
+So the author introduced the Cross-Entropy function, the buddy of sigmoid or softmax function: when these two are used together, during the process of taking derivative, the former's $exp()$ and the latter's $log()$ will cancel each other out.
+A derivative in the form of subtraction that is consistent with the MSE derivative is obtained.
 So the author changed its base loss from MSE to Cross-Entropy, which is the third loss `CROSS_ENTOROPY`;
-4. Finally, the author formally introduced `game_result`, and substituted the weighted average of the normalized `deep_value` and `game_result` (`p` and `t`) into cross_entropy as the label (`m`) to obtain the final `ELMO_METHOD`.
+1. Finally, the author formally introduced `game_result`, and substituted the weighted average of the normalized `deep_value` and `game_result` (`p` and `t`) into cross_entropy as the label (`m`) to obtain the final `ELMO_METHOD`.

 Therefore, the four different losses are talking about the same thing: they are all improvements to the loss of the standard regression problem based on different motivations.